The Guide to the Tongan Culture for Travellers

 You can get turquoise waters, sandy shores, coral reefs and swaying palms in plenty of places around the world.
 Only in Tonga can you experience the Tongan culture.

 Tonga is a nation with a proud culture, home to the Pacific’s only monarchy and the only Pacific nation to never be colonised.
-With almost the entire population being Tongan, the culture here is a living and breathing entity where you won’t have to try too hard to be fully immersed in it.
+With almost the entire population being Tongan, the culture here is a living and breathing entity where you won’t have to try too hard to be fully immersed.
 Learn how you can experience it as a visitor in this guide to the Tongan culture for travellers.

-8 Facts About the Tonga Culture
+10 Facts About the Tongan Culture

 Do you just need to know a few brief things about the culture in Tonga?
 Check out these quick facts, then scroll down for more context.